 The First Lien Credit Agreement contains certain customary representations and warranties, subject to limitations and exceptions, and affirmative and customary covenants.
 The First Lien Credit Agreement has the ability to restrict us from entering into certain types of transactions and making certain types of payments including dividends and stock repurchase and other similar distributions, with certain exceptions.
 Additionally, the revolving credit facility under our First Lien Credit Agreement is subject to a first lien secured leverage ratio (as defined in the First Lien Credit Agreement) of 7.00 to 1.00.

-As of March 28, 2020, we were in compliance with all applicable financial covenant requirements and the first lien secured leverage ratio testing requirement for our First Lien Credit Agreement.
+As of June 27, 2020, we were in compliance with all applicable financial covenant requirements for our First Lien Credit Agreement.

 Schedule of Principal Maturities